axibase/atsd/integration/stata/README.md

 Syntax:

 - `var1 var2 var3` is a list of variables from the in-memory dataset in Stata.
-- `as("entity datetime value")` is a list of columns in the ATSD metric.
+- `as("entity time value")` is a list of columns in the ATSD metric.
 It should be sorted according to list of variables.
 - `dsn("ATSD")` is a name of ODBC connection to ATSD.
 - `table("metric_name")` is a name of the metric which will contain exported dataset.
 - `block` is a parameter to force using block inserts.